-SOC 4163 Punishment in the United States
+SOC 4163 Punishment in the United States (3 credit hours)

 Punishment has always been a part of the fabric of American society.
-The purpose of this course is to study the nature, functions (and dysfunctions), and causes of punishment with in the United States.
+The purpose of this course is to study the nature, functions (and dysfunctions), and causes of punishment within the United States.
 We examine the interrelationships between penal control, corrections and other means of punishment and the role of race, poverty, the media, corporations, and state agents in shaping all of them.